-Every other Tuesday, we pose a question about freelancing to the oDesk Facebook community.
-These questions allow the community to share their knowledge about working and hiring on oDesk, as well as other oDesk tips on how to become better freelancers.
+Every other Tuesday, we pose a question about freelancing to the Upwork Facebook community.
+These questions allow the community to share their knowledge about working and hiring on Upwork, as well as other tips on how to become better freelancers.

 Here is part one of our favorite Tip Tuesday answers from November and December 2013, featuring advice for getting interviews, keeping skills sharp, and the best ways to use skill tests to build your profile.

 Q: What Are Your Strategies for Turning a Job Invitation Into an Interview?